Non-stop flights to Oslo (OSL)

 Flights from Republic of North Macedonia to Oslo

-There is 1 airport in Republic of North Macedonia that has a direct connection to Oslo, which is Skopje.
+In Republic of North Macedonia, the only airport that has a direct connection to Oslo is Skopje.
 From Skopje, direct flights are offered by Norwegian.
-This is a seasonal route that started in June and ends in August.
+This is a seasonal route that starts in June and ends in August.

 Flights from Romania to Oslo

-Bucharest is the only city in Romania with direct flights to Oslo.
+There is 1 airport in Romania that has a direct connection to Oslo, which is Bucharest.
 From Bucharest, direct flights are offered by Norwegian.

 Flights from Serbia to Oslo